google/coding-with-chrome/doc/DEBUG.md

 ---------------

-The following methods will help you to debug certain functions or parts without the need to recompile the hole source code.
+The following methods will help you to debug certain functions or parts without the need to recompile the whole source code.

 ### Using dist/chrome_os/js/debug.js